 - 100 grams mature cheese for savoury version

 - 1 egg for egg wash

-- 5 gr smoked paprika optional for savoury version
+- 5 grams smoked paprika optional for savoury version

 - Preheat oven to 200C/Gas 6.
 Sprinkle flour over your baking tray and set aside.

-- Measure the flour and salt into a bowl.
+- Measure the flour, baking powder and salt into a bowl.
 Cut the butter into cubes and place in the flour

 - Rub the butter and flour through your fingers until the mixture looks like breadcrumbs

 - If you are making sweet scones, add the sugar and mix in.

 - If you are making savoury scones, add 75 gr cheese and smoked paprika and mix in

 - Add the egg and mix the mixture with a fork.
 It should start to stick together

 - Add buttermilk a little at a time, to make a soft but not gloopy dough with no flour left in the bowl.
 You might not need to add the whole quantity shown.

 - Turn out onto the surface and shape into a rectangle very lightly.
 It should be about 2.5 cm deep.
 Do not press down.